 Locations - Pandora below Government Street | Yates and Blanshard at the Atrium

-Discovery Coffee - 600 Block Discovery (at Government Street) - Oak Bay and Amphion - Blanshard and Fort - and James Bay!
+Discovery Coffee - 600 Block Discovery (at Government Street) - Oak Bay and Amphion - Blanshard and Broughton - and James Bay!

 Discovery Coffee on Discovery Avenue (at Douglas) is now anchored by Logan and his team of the cities best baristas.
 They are roasting in-store, brewing with a Synesso and the cities only Clover Coffee Brewer.
 The Oak Bay location has a siphon bar and does Hario pour-over as well!